GamePalsDoinCode/scrumsistant/README.md

 * **Frontend Package Dependencies**
     * Run `npm ci` to install any libraries we need.
 You will need to do this again whenever new dependencies are added.
 [Here's why](https://stackoverflow.com/a/53325242) we use this instead of `npm install`.
 * **TSLint**
-    * Run `npm install tslint typescript -g --save-dev` to install tslint
+    * Run `npm install tslint typescript -g` to install tslint
 ### Backend
 * **Python Virtual Environment**
     * **Danny:**